amithrx/RapidFort_Assignment/README.md

 ![Image]()

-### Installation and Setup
-1. Clone the repository `git clone https://github.com/amithrx/RapidFort_Assignment`
-2. Download Docker Desktop for your operating system from the official website: [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/)

 ### Folder Structure
 The workspace contains the following folders/files:
 `app.py` - Frontend application built using streamlit.
 `Dockerfile` - Dockerfile to build the docker image.
 `main.py` - Backend application built using flask.
 `README.md` - Readme file.
 `requirements.txt` - Contains libraries/dependencies required to build docker images.
 `run_container.sh` - Shell script to build docker image and run the container.
 `bb.yaml` - Contains the configuration for setting kubernetes cluster for hosting web server.

+### Installation and Setup
+1. Clone the repository `git clone https://github.com/amithrx/RapidFort_Assignment`
+2. Download Docker Desktop for your operating system from the official website: [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/)

+### Note
+If you encounter any issue during the installation or running of docker container, refer to the official documentation of docker: [Docker Documentation](https://docs.docker.com/)

 ### Build Docker Image
 To run the backened server built using flask, follow the steps below: